openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 This proposal is to allow CBO to be enabled on the Platforms: None, OpenStack or vSphere.

-Further (to restrict the testing matrix) the allowed configuration options of the Provisioning CR will be restricted to exactly those required by ZTP.
+Further (to restrict the testing matrix) the allowed configuration options of the Provisioning CR will be restricted to exactly those required by centralized host management.

 *Only spec.provisioningNetwork=Disabled mode will be accepted in the Provisioning CR.*

-If any other provisioningNetwork mode is set, the CBO webhook will refuse the change.
+If any other provisioningNetwork mode is set, the CBO webhook will refuse the change in the usual case, but if defined before upgrading the operator, the Reconcile loop must always validate the Provisioning CR.

+Note:

+1. when the Provisioning CR is set to provisioningNetwork=Disabled mode, worker nodes would be booted via virtual media.
+This removes the requirement for the Provisioning Network which can be expected to be available only in Baremetal platform types.

-Note: documentation will need to be added to the ZTP docs explaining how to create a Provisioning CR.
-Current doc are here: https://github.com/openshift/assisted-service/blob/8880093ef5ce041d4c1951ffd5ea1096991ec3ee/docs/user-guide/assisted-service-on-openshift.md#configure-bare-metal-operator
+2. documentation will need to be added to the centralized host management documentation explaining how to create a Provisioning CR.
+Current documentation is here: https://github.com/openshift/assisted-service/blob/8880093ef5ce041d4c1951ffd5ea1096991ec3ee/docs/user-guide/assisted-service-on-openshift.md#configure-bare-metal-operator